What Google’s New Ad Settings Mean for Your Remarketing Campaigns

 If someone already bought your product, there’s no need to continue to blast them with ads for it.
 Instead, exclude them (and upsell later!).

-To exclude an audience in AdWords, head over to the “Audiences” tab and click “Exclusions.”
+To exclude an audience in Google Ads (formerly known as Google AdWords), head over to the “Audiences” tab and click “Exclusions.”

 From here, simply add a list of converters, purchasers, whathave you, to ensure that you aren’t pestering people who’ve already paid you.

 Last, but certainly not least, if you find that Google’s expanded mute functionality is hampering your remarketing efforts, why not kick some of your budget over to Facebook?

 Facebook allows you to create Custom Audiences to get your ads in front of

 - Website visitors: People who have visited your website or specific pages within a certain period.

 - Contact lists: People who have shared their email or phone number with your company (e.g., they've signed up for your newsletter or attended one of your webinars).